Draft Angle for Injection Molding

 Follow the Rules

-When designing a part, apply as much draft angle as possible—a general rule of thumb is 1 degree of draft per 1 inch of cavity depth, but that can change with the aforementioned factors.
-Try following these general guidelines:
+When designing, apply as much release angle as possible.
+A general rule of thumb is 1 degree of draft per inch of cavity depth, which can be adjusted based on specific factors.
+Here are some guidelines to consider:

-• 5 degrees on all vertical faces is strongly advised.
+• Five degrees on all vertical faces is highly recommended.

-• 1 to 2 degrees works very well in most situations.
+• 1 to 2 degrees works well in most situations.

-• 3 degrees is the minimum for a shutoff (metal sliding on metal).
+• Three degrees is the minimum required for shutoff areas (metal-to-metal contact).

-• 3 degrees is required for light texture (PM-T1).
+• Three degrees is also the minimum for light textures (PM-T1).

-• 5 or more degrees is required for heavy texture (PM-T2).
+• Five degrees or more is needed for heavy textures (PM-T2).

 FEATURE DEPTH MINIMUM THICKNESS/DRAFT